simon-v/bchinfo.org/docs/miscellaneous.md

 ### Developer PGP keys

-The site hosts the PGP keys for several Bitcoin Core contributors.
+The site hosts the PGP keys for several Bitcoin Cash Node contributors.
 Here are some notes about updating those keys based on previous experience:

 1. If a key is revoked, update the key with the revocation immediately.